What is Maker (MKR)?

 Although MKR tokens don’t pay dividends, the value of MKR is expected to appreciate in correlation with the success of Dai.

-How Many Maker (MKR) Coins Are There In Circulation?
+How Many Maker (MKR) Coins Are in Circulation?

 MakerDAO initially launched with a supply of 1 million MKR tokens.
 There is currently a circulating supply of around 902,000 MKR with a market cap of over 2.1 billion USD.
 However, the total supply of Maker tokens, and therefore their value, varies depending on market prices and conditions.